 When maintaining your garden, wait until spring to prune and cut back plants and ornamental grasses.
 If a queen bee has made a home in your garden, this will protect the winter nest and give her time to wake up from her winter slumber.

-For more information on how to help America’s declining bee population, check out Xerces’ Guide to Conserving Bumble Bees.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+For more information on how to help America’s declining bee population, check out Xerces’ Guide to Conserving Bumble Bees.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?